elodielu/elodielu.github.io/_posts/2018-04-19-text-analysis-media.md

 [Link to the code](https://github.com/elodielu/FxPrediction/blob/master/text_analysis.md)

 <br><br>
 **This is just an interesting by-product when I am exploring the GDELT dataset.
-My plan is to utilize the global event data in foreign exchange prediction with LSTM.
+My plan is to utilize the global events data in foreign exchange prediction with LSTM.
 Coming soon!**